srpago/sdk-ios-ecommerce/README.md

 ```

-Create a new instance of SrPago class and setup this initialization with your current key
+Create a new instance of SrPago like singleton class and setup this initialization with your current key

 ```swift